7 Types of Goals: The Ultimate Guide to Goal Categories

 Major goals, like the one above, could be your goal, but goals are often much more personal.
 For example, one of my lifelong goals is simply to run a marathon in every state in the US.
 This goal combines my love of fitness and travel into one major goal.
 (20 out of 50 so far).

 The goal setting “experts” disagree on how many goals is too many.
-I have heard 3 goals, 5 goals, 4 to 6 goals and 5 to7 goals.
+I have heard three goals, five goals, or four to seven goals.
 All of these numbers are thrown about as the “proper” number of goals.

 I think a lot depends on how aggressive your goals are.
 Having the goal of creating your own tech startup, for example, is going to take the bulk of your time for years to come.
 This goal is frighteningly complex and might keep you from working on much else for a long period of time.

 However, goals like my running/states goal are fairly simple.
-I run 3-5 days a week: every week.
-Once or twice a year, I set a series of stepping stone goals (more on this soon) where I train for a marathon.
+I run three to five days a week: every week.
+And twice a year, I set a series of stepping stone goals (more on this soon) where I train for a marathon.
 Then I go do it, and check off another state from my list.

 If your goals are a easier you can afford to have a few more.
 If your goals are more complex you need to aim toward having fewer goals.